 The Specification requirements for notch toughness cover hot-rolled shapes with a flange thickness exceeding 2 in.
-(50 mm) and plate elements with thickness that is greater than or equal to 2 in.
+(50 mm) and built-up heavy shapes with plate elements with thickness exceeding 2 in.
 (50 mm) in tension applications.
-In the Provisions, this requirement is extended to cover: (1) shapes that are part of the SFRS with flange thickness greater than or equal to $1\frac{1}{2}$ in.
-(38 mm); and (2) plate elements with thickness effect that or equal to 2 in.
+In the Provisions, this requirement is extended to cover the following: (a) shapes that are part of the SFRS with flange thickness greater than or equal to $1\frac{1}{2}$ in.
+(38 mm); and (b) plate elements with thickness greater than or equal to 2 in.
 (50 mm) that are part of the SFRS, such as the flanges of built-up girders and connection material subject to inelastic strain under seismic loading.
-Because smaller shapes and thinner plates are generally subjected to sufficient cross-sectional reduction during the rolling process such that the resulting notch toughness will exceed that required (Cattan, 1995), specific requirements have not been included herein.
+Because smaller shapes and thinner plates are generally subjected to sufficient cross-sectional reduction during the rolling process such that the resulting notch toughness will exceed that required (Cattan, 1995), specific requirements are not included herein.

-Connection plates in which inelastic strain under seismic loading may be expected include, but are not limited to:
+Connection plates in which inelastic strain under seismic loading may be expected include, but are not limited to the following:

-- Gusset plates for diagonal braces that are designed to allow rotation capacity per Section F2.6c.3(b) - 2.
-Bolted flange plates for moment connections such as per ANSI/AISC 358 Chapter 7 (bolted flange plate moment connection) and similar flange plate moment connections in ordinary moment frame (OMF) systems - 3.
-Bolted end plates for moment connections such as per ANSI/AISC 358 Chapter 6 - 4.
-Base plates of column bases designed to yield inelastically to limit forces on anchor rods or to allow column rotation
+- (1) Gusset plates for diagonal braces that are designed to allow rotation capacity as specified in Section F2.6c.3(b) - (2) Bolted flange plates for moment connections, such as specified in the AISC Prequalified Connections for Special and Intermediate Steel Moment Frames for Seismic Applications (ANSI/AISC 358) (AISC, 2022b) Chapter 7, hereafter referred to as ANSI/AISC 358, and similar flangeplate moment connections in ordinary moment frame systems - (3) Bolted end-plates for moment connections, such as specified in ANSI/AISC 358, Chapter 6 - (4) Base plates of column bases designed to yield inelastically to limit forces on anchor rods or to allow column rotation